LeonidMitrofanov/NumericalMethods_KFU/README.md

 # NumericalMethods_KFU
-Numerical Methods by KFU university
+Numerical Methods by Kazan Federal Uniersity

 ## Requirements
 To run this project, you'll need the following: